roshanmirajkar/comments-police/README.md

 1. @Mac **_open terminal_**
    @Windows **_open cmd_**

 2. Navigate to a directory where you want to store the project locally.
 Creating a new directory is recommended.
-Once you are in the directory you have chosen, on the command line use the command - `git@github.com:indianHacker/comments-police.git`.
+Once you are in the directory you have chosen, on the command line use the command - `git@github.com:roshanmirajkar/comments-police.git`.
 This will clone the repo into your directory and you will have access to the project locally.

-3. Navigate to `comment-police/local`

-4. Create a virtual env using command `virtualenv wapo-comment-police`
+3. Create a virtual env using command `virtualenv wapo-comment-police`

-5. Activate virtual env using command `source wapo-comment-police/bin/activate`
+4. Activate virtual env using command `source wapo-comment-police/bin/activate`

-6. Now we want to unsure we have the correct file compatibilities and versions, to do this we will be downloading the requirements.
-Navigate to `comment-police/local` and run the command `pip install -r requirements.txt`.
+5. Now we want to unsure we have the correct file compatibilities and versions, to do this we will be downloading the requirements.
+Navigate to `comments-police` and run the command `pip install -r requirements.txt`.
 This will install the requirements and dependencies needed to run the app.
 Ensure there are no errors, then proceed.

-7. Run command: `python app.py` to get app running locally.
+6. Run command: `python app.py` to get app running locally.

-8. Paste link <http://localhost:8080/demo/> in your browser.
+7. Paste link <http://localhost:8080/demo/> in your browser.
 Enter the desired text inside the comment box and hit submit.
 You can use your own samples or the provided text samples in `sample.txt`.
 When an entered comment violates a rule, text will be displayed above the comment detailing feedback to the user depending on which rule was violated.

 ## Rules
 `Last Modified: 08-29-2016`